 “I will need to find a suitable vessel for my seed.”
 Fosch finally said.

 Oberon inclined his head and started moving away.
 Business concluded.
-He hoped his first offspring was female so he wouldn’t need to produce more than one, and that this female produce four male offspring’s so that Oberon wouldn’t be able to breed an army out of them.
+He hoped his first offspring was female so he wouldn’t need to produce more than one, and that this female would produce four male offsprings so that Oberon wouldn’t be able to breed an army out of them.

 In any case, Fosch thought gloomily, what was he supposed to do with a human hybrid after that?
 The clan would have no use for it, would in fact, make that scion’s life a misery of ridicule and humiliation.

 Fosch met the understanding in the shell shaped eyes of his familiar.
-We never agreed upon a date, He thought to his familiar, who crouched beside him knowingly.
+We never agreed upon a date, he thought to his familiar, who crouched beside him.